onnx/onnx-tensorrt/README.md

 For a list of commonly seen issues and questions, see the [FAQ](docs/faq.md).

+For business inquiries, please contact researchinquiries@nvidia.com

+For press and other inquiries, please contact Hector Marinez at hmarinez@nvidia.com

 ## Supported TensorRT Versions

 Development on the Master branch is for the latest version of [TensorRT 7.2.2](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.